bviktor/certzure/readme.md

 - **password**: the account's password
 - **resourceGroupName**: the resource group that holds your DNS zones

-After this, you **need** to restrict access to this file, otherwise other users may gain access your Azure admin account.
+After this, you **need** to restrict access to this file, **otherwise other users may gain access to your Azure admin account**.
 Example:

 ~~~
 chown root.root /opt/certzure/certzure.properties